topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/Linux SDK Getting Started.md

 ### 2.1.3 Install SSH and Samba

-After entering Ununtu, you can use additional utilities such as SSH and Samba for more convenient development environment.
+After entering Ubuntu, you can use additional utilities such as SSH and Samba for more convenient development environment.
 SSH and Samba allows you to execute commands on remote computers and copy files to other computers.
  - The following steps require the Host PC to be connected to the network.
 Check your network condition by using the following commands.
   ```
   $ sudo apt-get update